truera/trulens/trulens_eval/README.md

 ### 💡 Contributing

 Interested in contributing?
-See our [contribution guide](https://www.trulens.org/trulens_eval/CONTRIBUTING/) for more details.
+See our [contributing guide](https://www.trulens.org/trulens_eval/contributing/) for more details.
 <!---
 end of docs/trulens_eval/intro.md
 -->